Leedehai/ctimer/README.md

 more importantly the need of accomodating both Python2 and Python3 (since not everyone uses Python3), and for Python2 I had to write a non-daemonic process class, together with a number of other aerobatics.

+> Debian/Ubuntu Linux systems typically installed a timer program `/usr/bin/time` (you may have to invoke it with `command time`, as `time` might be eclipsed by the shell as a reserved word to time commands), which is quite informative (see its manpage to find out: `man time`).
+However, this program is not ubiquitous;
+for example, on macOS `/usr/bin/time` is very basic.

 ## Prerequisites
 - OS: Linux (kernel 2.6+) or macOS 10.12+ (no Windows, because POSIX is needed)